 Table 1 and 2 show the experimental results.
-Table 1 shows the experimental results when the number of displayed documents at each iteration is 10.
-Table 2 shows
+Table 1 shows the values of P30 to evaluate the learning performance when the number of displayed documents at each iteration is 10 and 20.
+Table 2 shows the values of P to evaluate the retrieval performance when the number of displayed documents at each iteration is 20.
+Each value is an average value for topics in the table 1 and 2.